instantX-research/InstantID-Rome/README.md

 ## Higher Consistency
+While InstantID is unable to achieve this, InstantID-Rome is capable of doing so.
 | sunglasses | cap |
 |:-------------------------:|:-------------------------:|
 <img src="./data/fe342e172f4f79f0f18e0cfecbf86de27a6058e329240b4bfdb73fb5.jpg" width = "425" /> | <img src="./data/2b008e52c4a66093b4aa7697a38e7ab6b21a898dcb43dd75a088d6a6.jpg" width = "425" />